chocolatey/choco-wiki/CommandsInstall.md

 ### Python
 This specifies the source is Python and that we are installing a python package, such as Sphinx.
-If you do not have easy_install and Python installed, it will install that first and then the product requested. e.g. `choco install sphinx --source python`
+If you do not have easy_install and Python installed, it will install those first and then the product requested. e.g. `choco install sphinx --source python`

 ### Windows Features